Blog · By The Packaging Vista Team · June 20, 2026

 CBD Label Requirements: What Must Be on Your Packaging

 Your CBD label is where most compliance rules are enforced – it has to carry specific information and avoid specific claims.
+A box can be beautifully built and still get a brand in trouble if the label makes a health claim or omits required details.
 This article goes deeper on labeling than our main CBD packaging guide, so you can design a box that holds everything it needs to, legibly.
+CBD labeling sits under evolving federal rules – see the FDA on cannabis-derived products.

 Who regulates CBD labels?

 In the US, the 2018 Farm Bill legalized hemp-derived products under 0.3% THC, but it did not remove FDA oversight of labeling and marketing.
 On top of federal rules, individual states add their own requirements for warnings, symbols, and formats – especially for THC and ingestible products.
-Your label has to satisfy both layers.
+Your label has to satisfy both layers, which is why a label that passes in one state can fall short in another.

 What a compliant CBD label generally includes